-Integration
+COTS & OSS Integration

-The decision to integrate a third party software (a COTS or a FOSS) in the solution induces, de facto, a dependence on it.
+The decision to integrate a third party software (a COTS or a OSS) in the solution induces, de facto, a dependence on it.
 It is desirable to reduce this dependency as much as possible.

 A good way to reduce dependency to a software is to select one compliant with standards, RFC-Standards or reference due to their market success.